Stimulus package breaks new ground in European unity

 The four-day meeting nevertheless put the bloc's deep-seated fault lines on display.
 To overcome resistance from five European countries led by the Netherlands, they trimmed the amounts to be dispensed as grants and increased the amount offered as loans that have to be paid back.
 The money will not kick in until next year and the fund is a one-off, meaning that while it sets an important precedent it does not necessarily lead to ongoing mutual support that could be counted on in any future crisis.

-The grant provision is important because it will enable countries like Italy and Spain to spend more on their economies without adding to their national debt piles.
+The grant provision is important because it will give countries like Italy and Spain money they can spend without adding to their national debt piles.
 Both were hard hit by the virus outbreak and Italy in particular has a large debt burden that must be regularly rolled over with new borrowing.
 A huge spike in debt could deter bond markets from lending at affordable rates.

 Resistance from the Netherlands, Austria, Sweden, Finland and Denmark reflects skepticism about the pace of economic reform in the countries that need help.